Next event in:

 Now, The Water Meter

-The water meter is usually circular and often placed near the house’s entrance or under a small hatch just inside the front door.
-It also measures in cubic meters (m³), like the gas meter, and the water company usually asks for a reading once a year.
+The water meter is usually round and often placed near the house entrance or under a small hatch just inside the front door.
+It also measures in cubic meters (m³), just like the gas meter, which is why the two are sometimes mixed up.
+The easiest way to tell them apart is by shape and connections.
+A water meter is smaller, usually round, and its connections are generally on the sides.

 Lastly, District Heating